GeotrekCE/Geotrek-admin/docs/advanced-configuration/settings-for-geotrek-admin-mobile.rst

     <your_geotrek_admin_url>/admin/mapbox_baselayer/mapbaselayer/add/

 Both raster and vector tile basemaps are supported.
+However, vector tile basemaps are not yet available in the layer control.

 For vector tile basemaps, a valid **Style URL** must be provided.